UK and EU student tuition fees and maintenance loans - eligibility and amounts

 Entitlement – EU Students

 If you started your course in the 2020/21 academic year or earlier, you're entitled to receive your Tuition Fee Loan for the year you spend on placement.
 Apply for your student loan from Student Finance England (SFE).
-If you have transferred onto a new course to include your placement year (i.e. completed a Change of Programme form with your school), you will need to complete an EUCO1 form (Notificaiton of change of circumstances).
+If you have transferred onto a new course to include your placement year (i.e. completed a Change of Programme form with your school), you will need to complete a Student Finance England notificaiton of change of circumstances EUCO1 form .
 You should return the form to Student Finance England along with any other paperwork that SFE send you for completion.
 EU students who started their course in the 2021/22 academic year or later are not eligible for the SFE tuition fee loan.

 All UK students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
 You can find more information on our undergraduate fees page.